Network like a pro and get recruited in no time

-4. The Secret is To Keep in Touch with Your Network
+4. The Secret Is to Keep in Touch With Your Network

-Trying to meet newer and newer people to make more and more connections is just as inefficient as applying to all possible job announcements in blind.
+Trying to meet newer and newer people to make more and more connections are just as inefficient as applying to all possible job announcements in blind.
 The secret is to rely on the network you already have.

 The secret is to find people who can vouch for you from a professional and personal point of view.
 Either it is about past performance or potential.

-When we talk about referencing and endorsements we do not refer to the endorsement frenzy, you see on professional networks – people praising complete strangers for all sorts of abilities just to receive a praise back.
+When we talk about referencing and endorsements we do not refer to the endorsement frenzy, you see on professional networks – people praising complete strangers for all sorts of abilities just to receive praise back.

-5. Networking is a Relationship
+5. Networking Is a Relationship

 Aggressively insisting to all your friends to find you a job is far from professional networking.
 It is actually the opposite.
-Networking is a give-and-take process, not job seeking bullying.
+Networking is a give-and-take process, not job-seeking bullying.

 Here are some things you need to be mindful about:

-- Make your requests specific: When you reconnect with people from the past or try to get close to people already present in your life, make sure you know what you ask for from whom.
+- Make your requests specific.
+When you reconnect with people from the past or try to get close to people already present in your life, make sure you know what you ask for from whom.
 Some may offer you insights on a specific industry, others will be willing to become your references, some may want to introduce you to new people, while others may push your CV through the proper channels.
 As long as you do not make anyone feel uncomfortable, your friends will be more than willing to help.

-- Reciprocate: As we said, this is a relationship.
+- Reciprocate.
+As we said, this is a relationship.
 If you want an endorsement from somebody, for instance, make sure you are ready to help your friends with something they need – when they need it.
 Networking is about mutual respect, support, building trust, confidence, and authenticity.